Introduction to Python

 1001

-Now we can iterate with the object of our class with for
+Now we can iterate over the object of our class with for

 for i in iterator:print(i, end=" ") # 0 1 2 3 4 5 6 7 8 9